lambo777/zclassic/README.md

 Dazcoin 2.0.3

-VVVV Dev want me to add Grey Paper GP below vvvvv!!!
+Dev want me to add "GP" below vvvvv!!!
 Geeze!!!

 Dazcoin is an experiment to see if a Troll can create a digital asset with help from community's that were Trolled